 keys to maintaining status

 Check your email!
-Important immigration information is sent to you through your Illinois email address.
-It is your responsibility according to the student code of conduct to check your email regularly.
+ISSS sends important immigration information to your university email address.
+According to the Student Code of Conduct, it is your responsibility to check your email regularly.

 Keep your passport valid

-If you need to renew your passport, contact your home country’s consulate or embassy for instructions.
-Once you have obtained your new passport, please provide ISSS with a copy.
+All international students must hold a valid passport for the entire duration of their stay in the US.
+If you need to renew your passport, contact your home country’s consulate or embassy in the US for instructions before your current passport expires.
+Once you have obtained your new passport, please provide ISSS with a copy by uploading it through iSTART.

 Do not let your immigration documents expire